 - Blurred vision

-Your doctor is there to help you.
-If you’re concerned about any symptom you have, contact your them for help.
+If you’re concerned about any symptom you have, contact your doctor for help.